Tour de France 2026 sprinters guide: who can win green?

 If the green jersey competition is shaped by hilly stages, intermediate sprints and attritional days rather than only flat finishes, this tier becomes much more important.

-Tier 4: The role-dependent contenders
+Tier 4: The role-dependent stage winners

-Tier 5: The stage-win and points-scoring outsiders
+Tier 5: The points disruptors

 Verdict: who will win the green jersey?